MrEcho92/zimuzo/backend/README.md

 # zimuzo backend

 ## Overview
 This backend application is built using FastAPI.
-It provides a RESTful API for managing resources.
+It provides a RESTful API for managing resources for AI agents interactions.

-## Requirements
+## Quick Start

+### Prerequisites
 - Python 3.10+
-- FastAPI
-- Uvicorn
 - UV
+- Docker & Docker Compose
+- Make (optional, but recommended)

 If you have docker desktop installed locally, then run command `docker-compose up`.
 This command sets up database, application and pgadmin for the database.